Setup Guide

 }

-Sign in to PalAPI and connect your server
+Sign in to PalAPI and go to the Servers page

 Save your settings